Your Basic Texas Medicare Benefits

 - In general, 20% coinsurance for all your outpatient needs, such as doctor visits, lab work, CT scans, chemotherapy, radiation, dialysis etc.

-A Part C Medicare Advantage plan is optional coverage, so unlike Part A & B which you must enroll in at Social Security, Part C is something you enroll in with the help of an insurance agent.
-When you enroll in a Medicare Advantage plan, that policy rolls your Medicare A & B benefits into one health insurance card that you present at the time of medical service, and this tells the doctor to bill your Part C policy instead of Medicare.
+A Part C Medicare Advantage plan is optional coverage.
+You do not enroll in this at Social Security.
+Part C is something you enroll in with the help of an insurance agent.
+A Medicare Advantage policy rolls your Medicare A & B benefits into one health insurance card.
+You present that card at the time of medical service, and this tells the doctor to bill your Part C policy instead of Medicare.